 A summary of the Study and the list of rules is available in many other languages.

 This part contains the underlying practice for the rules analysed in Part 1.
 Rules.
 It is updated on a regular basis.
-The most recent update in August 2016 integrates national practice for a set of five countries and international practice from two international courts.
-Together with the practice updated in June 2016, the most recently added practice is marked in green.
+The most recent update in December 2016 integrates national practice for a set of two countries.
+Together with the practice updated in June and August 2016, the most recently added practice is marked in green.